Top 10 Benefits of Incorporating Turmeric into Your Diet

 Another benefit of incorporating turmeric into your diet is that it could potentially delay or reverse Alzheimer's disease.
 Some studies have shown that turmeric can increase brain-derived neurotrophic factor levels.
 BDNF is a protein located in both the spinal cord and brain that plays an important part in the health of nerve cells.

-Many of the studies regarding the relationship between turmeric and Alzheimer's disease have been done in mice.
-Researchers believe that more studies need to be done in order to confirm the efficacy of turmeric for this particular purpose.
+Many studies on the relationship between turmeric and Alzheimer's disease have been done in mice.
+Researchers believe that more studies need to be done to confirm the efficacy of turmeric for this particular purpose.

 6. It May Help to Treat Depression

-One human study found that patients had comparable results after six weeks when given curcumin or fluoxetine (the common brand name for which is Prozac.)
-More studies need to be done in order to understand the potential for turmeric to treat depression, but it's promising for people that are looking for natural health solutions to mental health and mood disorders.
+One human study found that patients had comparable results after six weeks when given curcumin or fluoxetine (the common brand name for which is Prozac).5 More studies need to be done to understand the potential for turmeric to treat depression, but it's promising for people who are looking for natural health solutions to mental health and mood disorders.

 7. It Might Help Treat Rheumatoid Arthritis

 Because of turmeric's anti-inflammatory properties, it is believed that it might help improve the symptoms of rheumatoid arthritis.
-One study saw that a group of patients given curcumin saw significant improvements in swelling and tenderness of the joints compared to a group taking a prescription anti-inflammatory.
+One study showed that a group of patients given curcumin showed significant improvements in swelling and tenderness of the joints compared to a group taking a prescription anti-inflammatory.6

 8. It Might Help Alleviate Osteoarthritis Symptoms

 One of the leading causes of blindness in people over 60 years old is glaucoma.
-Some preliminary research suggests that curcumin might help prevent eye degeneration when applied topically.
+Some preliminary research suggests that curcumin might help prevent eye degeneration when applied topically.8

 How to Incorporate Turmeric Into Your Diet